Tim Berbenich: Houston Texans

 Berbenich was hired as an tight ends coach for the Houston Texans on February 21, 2022.

 Los Angeles Rams

 After leaving Houston, Berbenich joined the Los Angeles Rams as a coaching analyst.

 Atlanta Falcons

-On February 3, 2024, Berbenich joined the Falcons' staff under new head coach Raheem Morris as assistant for pass game specialist/game management.
+On February 3, 2024, Berbenich joined the Falcons' staff under new head coach Raheem Morris as assistant for pass game specialist and game management.

+Pittsburgh Steelers

+On February 13, 2026, the Pittsburgh Steelers hired Berbenich to serve as the team's game management/quarterbacks coach under new head coach Mike McCarthy.